Dow on Track to Wrap Up Worst Month Since March

 U.S. stocks fell Friday, with the Dow Jones Industrial Average on track to close out its worst week and month since March in the final lap of the presidential race.

-Volatility has dominated markets in the week before the Nov.
-3 U.S. elections.
-Investors have been spooked by a record high in coronavirus infections in the U.S., fresh lockdowns in Europe that threaten economic growth, and a mixed bag of earnings from big tech.
+Volatility reigned in the week before the Nov.
+3 contest.
+Investors have been spooked by a record high in coronavirus infections in the U.S., fresh lockdowns in Europe that threaten economic growth and a mixed bag of earnings report from big technology companies.

 "Markets are concerned that we are replaying February and March," said Chris Beauchamp, chief market analyst at IG Group.
 "It probably still isn't in that category yet, but it is heading in the wrong direction."

-The Dow dropped 1.3%.
+The Dow dropped 1.3% on Friday.
 The blue-chip index has shed more than 7% this week, putting it on track for its worst weekly performance since the height of the pandemic-induced market tumult.

 The S&P 500 fell 1.8%, pulled down by declines in all 11 sectors.
-The tech-heavy Nasdaq Composite dropped 2.8% following a sharp selloff in big technology stocks.
+The benchmark index is now up just 0.3% in 2020.
+The Nasdaq Composite dropped 2.8% following a sharp selloff in big tech stocks.

+All three indexes suffered losses of more than 2% for October, their second consecutive month of declines.
+After a remarkable run since late March, stocks peaked in early September--and tumbled initially on worries the market had run too far, too fast.

+Although economic data and corporate earnings have improved lately, many investors fear the impact of another round of lockdowns in the event the number of coronavirus cases continues to increase.

 U.S. households boosted spending in September, according to the Commerce Department.
 But even as consumers increased spending since the summer, economists expressed concerns that many remain left out of a recovery.